Europe Can Increasingly Be A Driver For Tesla Sales

 United Kingdom = 14%

 The pace will be accelerated even more in Europe by the movement away from diesel cars.
 These have historically been popular.
 The realisation of the health hazard caused by nitrogen oxide spewing out into the atmosphere is quickening the pace of EV adoption.
 This is one reason for the sudden increased take-up in the U.K. as a reaction to London's bad air pollution figures.

 EU regulations on auto vehicle pollution are acting as another driver of EV growth.
 Carbon dioxide from petrol engines currently cannot exceed 130g per kilogram.
 This is expected to be lowered to 68g per kilogram by 2025.
-By 2023, under EU law, 10% of a building's total parking spaces will need to contain EV chargers.
+By 2023, under EU law, 10% of a building's total parking space will need to contain EV chargers.
 There are already over 100,000 charging spots in Europe and the number is rising rapidly.

 This links in with the continent's plan to be fossil fuel free.
 Again there are different targeted dates country by country.
 Already some countries are succeeding in having days when their total electricity needs are met by wind, solar and hydro power alone.
 Wind and solar power will be Europe's largest source of power generation by 2030 according to the IEA.
 In 2016, according to figures just released by BP, global growth of electrical power generation from renewables (excluding hydro) rose 14.1%.
 China represented 20.5% of the world total of renewables.
-Coal production worldwide fell 6.2% over that same timeframe.
+Coal production worldwide fell 6.2% over that same time frame.

 Developments have been set in motion from which there is no going back.
 Angela Merkel and Emmanuel Macron are spearheading this switch in conjunction with China.
 This is happening as the G20 countries turn their back on the USA's climate policies.
 China's truly massive "Silk Road" project linking China and Europe is another indicator of this new nexus.
 China says it will spend over US$1 trillion on this project.
 Such Government policy is of course lacking in the USA.
 Several U.S. States are continuing with environmental policies separate from the Federal Government.

-Not surprisingly the major auto companies in Europe are leading the charge for EV's.
-The much-discussed recent announcement by Volvo (OTCMKTS:OTCPK:VOLVY) of manufacturing only electronically driven autos is symptomatic of this.
+Not surprisingly the major auto companies in Europe are leading the charge for EVs.
+The much-discussed recent announcement by Volvo (OTCPK:VOLVY) of manufacturing only electronically driven autos is symptomatic of this.
 This was an abrupt change of heart by Volvo.
 83% of their sales in Europe in 2016 were diesels.
-Only last year their CEO reckoned EV's were still a long way off having meaningful market shares.
+Only last year their CEO reckoned EVs were still a long way off having meaningful market shares.

 Much of the change of heart appears to have come due to the increasingly tough air pollution rules being brought in.
 Air pollution legislation is something actually being rolled back in the USA.
 It is another reason why EV adoption in the USA is likely to lag behind Europe and China.

-The start of construction by Daimler AG (OTCMKTS:OTCPK:DDAIF) in May of a 500 million euros battery plant is another example of the new commitment of European manufacturers.
+The start of construction by Daimler AG (OTCPK:DDAIF) in May of a 500 million euro battery plant is another example of the new commitment of European manufacturers.
 It is expected that Volkswagen will announce something similar shortly.
 Volkswagen expects one-third of its autos to be electric by 2025.
-Audi is set to launch 3 EV's by 2020.
+Audi (OTCPK:AUDVF) is set to launch 3 EVs by 2020.
 Mercedes has said it will launch 10 EV models by 2022.
 Jaguar is launching its first EV model, the I-Pace in September this year.
 Other new battery factories are expected to break ground in Sweden, Hungary and Poland shortly.

-In contrast the giants of Detroit, Ford (NYSE:F) and General Motors (NYSE:GM) have generally not committed much to EV development.
+In contrast, the giants of Detroit, Ford (NYSE:F) and General Motors (NYSE:GM) have generally not committed much to EV development.
 That is why their stock prices remain at the bottom of S&P 500 valuations.
 Not a single model from Ford or GM is in the top 20 EV models in Europe (subscription required), for instance.
 Fiat Chrysler (NYSE:FCAU) is not much better placed.
 Its only serious offering to date is the Chrysler Pacifica plug-in hybrid minivan.
 Fiat Chrysler's co-operation on testing with Waymo may or may not lead to meaningful developments.

-The chart below produced by EV.Volumes.com shows the dominance of European and Asian manufacturers in EV's:
+The chart below produced by EV.Volumes.com shows the dominance of European and Asian manufacturers in EVs:

 Europe-Tesla.

 Despite comments by Tesla bears about a decline in Model S and Model X demand, the sales figures show the opposite.
-Tesla's sales in Europe as calculated by Carsalesbase.com and shown below:
+Tesla's sales in Europe as calculated by Carsalesbase.com are shown below:

 So the fact that sales have more than doubled in Europe every month bar one are hardly a signal of declining demand.
-Obviously the figure will hugely increase once the Model 3 comes on-stream.
+Obviously, the figure will hugely increase once the Model 3 comes on-stream.
 It is not now known however what percentage of the new model is headed for Europe.
 It seems the initial Model 3 vehicles will be for the U.S. market.
 The European sales figures may not be impacted until mid 2018.

-For the U.K, where it is thought the reservation numbers are high, there may be the added delay caused by the need for right-hand drive.
+For the U.K., where it is thought the reservation numbers are high, there may be the added delay caused by the need for right-hand drive.
 With no traditional drivetrain constraints to work around, this should not really be a major problem, but time will tell.

 The company has announced that it is ramping up its infrastructure in connection with what is expected to be a five-fold production increase.
 This ramping up involves a doubling of the supercharger network this year.
 Some have doubted whether they will be able to keep to this pace of change.
-Additionally the overall service capacity is set to increase three-fold.
+Additionally, the overall service capacity is set to increase three-fold.

 Tesla continues to roll out its charging networks illustrated below: